AI-SDC/SACRO-ML/README.md

 This work was funded by UK Research and Innovation Grant Number MC_PC_21033 as part of Phase 1 of the DARE UK (Data and Analytics Research Environments UK) programme (https://dareuk.org.uk/), delivered in partnership with HDR UK and ADRUK.
 The specific project was Guidelines and Resources for AI Model Access from TrusTEd Research environments (GRAIMATTER).­ This project has also been supported by MRC and EPSRC [grant number MR/S010351/1]: PICTURES.

 <img src="docs/source/images/UK_Research_and_Innovation_logo.svg" width="20%" height="20%" padding=20/> <img src="docs/source/images/health-data-research-uk-hdr-uk-logo-vector.png" width="10%" height="10%" padding=20/> <img src="docs/source/images/logo_print.png" width="15%" height="15%" padding=20/>

-### User Guides

-A collection of user guides can be found in the 'user_stories' folder of this repository.
-These guides include configurable examples from the perspective of both a researcher and a TRE, with separate scripts for each.
-Instructions on how to use each of these scripts and which scripts to use are included in the README of the 'user_stories' folder.